|Nutrition Facts (per serving)|

 - Use shredded pepper jack cheese, cheddar jack, or a Mexican blend instead of plain cheddar cheese.

-- Replace the ground beef with shaved steak, pulled pork, or bulk sausage.
+- Replace the ground beef with carne asada, pulled pork, bulk sausage, shredded chicken, or ground turkey.

 - For vegan or vegetarian nachos, skip the ground beef or use a meat replacement or beans.